 As the field of deaf education began to shift after the tremendous advances in technology for hearing loss, Tami went back to school to attend the Professional Preparation in Cochlear Implants Program at Smith College.
 Tami joined Nine East Network as a Parent Advisor in the fall of 2015.

 “I cherish the opportunity to work with families and children with hearing loss.
 Although I have formal training, parents and their children have been my most influential teachers.
 When I’m not doing the work that I love as a Parent Advisor, I live on an off-grid homestead with my husband in southern Vermont raising dairy goats and a flock of sheep.”

-Elizabeth Pattison is a new addition to Nine East Network, joining the team in 2016 as a Communication Facilitator.
-In 2013, she graduated from the National Technical Institute for the Deaf at Rochester Institute of Technology with a Bachelor in Science in American Sign Language and English Interpretation.
+Elizabeth Vant joined the team in 2016 as a Communication Facilitator, and has served as an Educational Consultant for Students who are Deaf of Hearing since 2019.
+In 2013, Liz graduated from the National Technical Institute for the Deaf at Rochester Institute of Technology with a Bachelor in Science in American Sign Language and English Interpretation.
 Prior to that, she had earned a Bachelor of Arts in Music from Simmons College/New England Conservatory and attended four years at the School of the Arts in Rochester, New York.
 Upon graduating from the NTID, she worked as an ASL/English interpreter in a variety of settings, including Champlain Valley Union High School and also in primary care medical offices.

 Elizabeth is fluent in ASL and skilled at using Contact Sign when needed to meet a student’s needs.
 She has served as an interpreter in schools ranging from kindergarten, grade school, and post secondary education.